Hillary Monahan

 Hillary Monahan is an American author, best known for her New York Times-bestselling debut novel MARY: The Summoning.
 Her work includes young adult, horror, urban fantasy, and romance novels.
 She has published more than a dozen books.
 Her other pen names include Thea de Salle and Eva Darrows.

 Personal

-Monahan describes herself as a horror author first.
+Monahan describes herself as a horror author.
 Her fifth young adult novel The Hollow Girl is inspired by her Welsh Romany heritage.
+Monahan lives in Massachusetts with her husband, hounds, and four cats.